maksle/xslt-dependencies/README.md

 available at http://www.graphviz.org.
 Recursive includes/imports generates an error and you can review the dot file to see what happened.

 Put xslt-dep.el in your load path and keep xslt-dep.sh in the same folder.
+Assuming you use nxml-mode for editing xsl:

 ```emacs
 (add-hook 'nxml-mode-hook (lambda ()